This website uses cookies for a better browsing experience.

 Nominating Committee and Compensation Committee

 In October 2018, we adopted a voluntary Nominating Committee and Compensation Committee system.
 We established a voluntary Nominating Committee with a majority of independent outside directors to ensure the independence, objectivity, and transparency of nomination procedures of directors and operating officers.
 The Nominating Committee is chaired by an independent outside director.
 The Nominating Committee is consulted regarding and informed of nominees for directors and operating officers, and then nominees are appointed by the Board of Directors.
-Candidates for directors are submitted as proposals to a general meeting of shareholders.
+Candidates for Directors are submitted in a proposal at the General Meeting of Shareholders.
 In addition, to ensure the effectiveness of the compensation system for directors and operating officers, a voluntary Compensation Committee is being established, with a majority of independent outside directors.
 The Compensation Committee is chaired by an independent outside director.
 As a result, the Compensation Committee is consulted on and informed of the composition and policies related to compensation, and then compensation is determined by the Board of Directors.
-In FY2024, the Nominating Committee met three times and the Compensation Committee met five times, and both operated appropriately.
+In FY2025, the Nominating Committee met four times and the Compensation Committee met three times, and both operated appropriately.

 Performance-based Stock Compensation System